 From whichever perspective one views M&A activity - whether economic, strategic, financial, managerial, organizational, or personal - corporate takeovers should permit firms and organizations to promote growth and offer savings while achieving a significant and sustainable competitive advantage over their rivals within the global marketplace.
-With new geographic and service markets opening at an unprecedented pace, the evolution of the competitive landscape means that acquisitions must be made in order for the company to succeed in filling the product, geographic coverage, and talent gaps.
+With new markets opening at an unprecedented pace, the evolution of the competitive landscape means that acquisitions must be made in order for the company to succeed in filling the product, geographic coverage, and talent gaps.
 As such, an acquisition provides senior management or a board of directors with the opportunity to grow more quickly than would otherwise be possible, with access to new customers, new technologies, greater synergies, and the power that comes with size.
-It is also an adrenaline rush for all involved at the top, despite the possibility that many will be made redundant including some senior managers driving the deal.
+It is also an adrenaline rush for all involved at the top, despite the possibility that many will be made redundant, including some of the senior managers driving the deal.

 M&A deals are risky.
 A full merger or acquisition should be attempted only as a last resort.
-(We will briefly discuss the alternatives to M&A later in Chapter 5.)
-Full integration may take years to complete, and therefore the benefits may be a long time coming.
+(We will briefly discuss the alternatives to M&A later, in Chapter 5.)
+Full integration may take years to complete and will necessarily include its own expenses, and therefore the payback and other financial benefits may be a long time coming.
 Current employees, customers, and suppliers may be neglected.
-There's the tendency to overpay when acquiring another company, not just because of the auction effect if there are multiple bidders for the target, but also because the sellers are motivated to get the highest price possible and they are the ones who know their own company best - where the skeletons are hidden and which assets are most valuable.
+There's the tendency to overpay when acquiring another company, not just because of the auction effect if there are multiple bidders for the target, but also because the sellers are motivated to get the highest price possible and they are the ones who know their own company best-where the skeletons are hidden and which assets are most valuable.
 For bidder and target alike, it is critical to use business intelligence efficiently.
-There are many areas where mistakes can be made in the acquisition of another company.
+There are just too many areas where mistakes can be made in the acquisition of another company.

-Merging or acquiring can be a threat to the current shareholders or a great opportunity.
-The outcome is never preordained.
+Merging or acquiring can be a threat to the current share-holders or a great opportunity.
+The outcome is never preordained and certainly is an excellent business application of Prussian Field Marshal Helmuth von Moltke the Elder's maxim that "No battle plan survives contact with the enemy."
 It is necessary to crawl carefully through the minefield, using as much intelligence as possible to avoid the potential and often very real dangers.